MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/power-platform-environments.md

 **Software compatibility**

-Check [Guides software compatibility](../admin-apps-solution-compatibility.md): The software versions of Guides on PC, HoloLens, and Power Platform environments must be compatible with each other.
-If not, the end-user on the PC and the HoloLens receive an error message asking them to contact their admin because of non-updated software.
+Check [Dynamics 365 Guides software compatibility](../admin-apps-solution-compatibility.md): The software versions of Guides on PC, HoloLens, and Power Platform environments must be compatible with each other.
+If not, the user on the PC and the HoloLens receive an error message asking them to contact their admin because of non-updated software.

 It's critical to have governance for software compatibility and a well-established process to ensure that all is risk assessed, tested and in synch with Microsoft's Guides release cycle.